 This program offers the following scholarship opportunities:

 You will make your own travel arrangements to and from the program site.
-You are expected to arrive on July 1, which means departing the U.S. on June 30.
-You may depart the program site at any point on August 12.
-Once you have a flight itinerary, log in to MyGlobalEd to update your travel registry.
+You are expected to arrive on the arrival date cited above, which usually means departing the U.S. one day prior.
+Once you have a flight itinerary, log in to MyExperientialEd to update your travel registry.

 You will need to make your own housing arrangements if you will be arriving before the program start date or leaving later than the program end date.